000 (emergency telephone number): History

+Today, the Triple Zero service is operated and maintained by Telstra, formerly known as Telecom Australia, which replaced the Postmaster-General's Department and was Australia's national telecommunications company prior to privatisation in the 1990's.

 Calling 000

-Within Australia, 000 is a free call from most telephones.
-Dialling 000 (or 112) on most Australian GSM mobile phones will override any keypad lock, and if the caller's home network is out of range, the phone will attempt to use other carriers' networks to relay the call.
-A SIM card is not required to connect a mobile phone to the emergency numbers.
-Interpreter services may be available once connected to emergency services.
+000 is a free call.
+If the phone cannot connect to the caller's subscribed network, the phone will attempt to roam and camp-on another carrier's network to carry the call.
+By law, mobile networks are required to take emergency calls from customers of competing networks through the national camp-on mechanism.
+For mobile and satellite phones, a SIM card is not required to connect a Triple Zero call via any network.
+Interpreter services for different languages are available, and non-English speakers are automatically connected to the police in their state or territory.

-Due to special configuration in their firmware, some 3G or GSM mobile phones sold in Australia will redirect other emergency telephone numbers, such as 911 and 999, to 000.
-These calls are sent out by the handset as an emergency flag to the network, and as such, are treated in the same way as a call to 000.
+The 2G and 3G mobile networks have been discontinued in Australia and telecommunications providers in Australia are legally prohibited from providing services to phones that cannot access the Triple Zero system.
+Therefore, to make a call to the Triple Zero network or use any other telecommunications service, the device must be capable of at least 4G or VoLTE for calling.

 Answering

-Calling 000 greets the caller with a recorded message stating "You have dialled emergency Triple Zero, your call is being connected", then connects the caller to a Telstra operator who will then connect the caller to the emergency service organisation call taker.
-Telstra operators will ask the caller which specific emergency service they require by saying: "Emergency.
-Police, fire, or ambulance?", along with asking for their location if not calling from a phone with fixed location (landline).
-The caller is then connected to the emergency service requested by the caller.
+Calling 000 begins by connecting to one of several public safety answering points operated by Telstra, called a Emergency Service Access Points, starting with a recorded message stating "You have dialled emergency Triple Zero, your call is being connected".
+The Telstra operator will ask the caller whether they require police, fire, or ambulance service, and their state or territory.
+When calling from a landline or public telephone, the location is automatically determined.
+The call is then transferred to the emergency service operator requested by the caller.

-As soon as the emergency service call taker answers the call, any available caller location information, ascertained by automatically accessing a special database from the calling line identification (CLI) data that is provided with all emergency calls, is transferred to the emergency service; however, the emergency service call taker will still question the caller to obtain correct location details to dispatch the correct response.
+As soon as the emergency service call taker answers the call, any available caller location information, ascertained by automatically accessing a special database from the calling line identification (CLI) data that is provided with all emergency calls, is transferred to the emergency service.
+However, the emergency service call taker will still question the caller again to verify the caller's location in order to dispatch the correct response.

 The caller's address is usually available to Telstra operators for fixed services in Australia even if the number is "private".
 However, emergency service organisation call takers will always ask for the address of the emergency to be stated whenever possible to ensure an accurate location is provided – this is especially relevant in the case of "third-party" callers who are not personally on the scene of the incident (e.g. relatives, or alarm monitoring corporations).

-When calling from a telephone not at a fixed location (mobile), it is necessary for the caller to specify the location.
+iPhone, Apple Watch, and Android smartphones can automatically determine the caller's location through Advanced Mobile Location technology.

+Cocos (Keeling) Islands and Norfolk Island have their own Triple Zero infrastructure and calls from these external territories are not handled through Telstra or the mainland Triple Zero infrastructure.